-Choosing the best way to upgrade your home is never easy, and flooring is one of the most critical aspects of an upgrade, especially if you are hoping to increase the value of your home.
-Although they are very different from each other, both bamboo flooring and polished concrete are attractive and robust flooring options.
+Choosing the best way to upgrade your home is never easy, and flooring is one of the most critical aspects of an upgrade, especially if you hope to increase your home’s value.
+Although they are very different, both bamboo flooring and polished concrete are attractive and robust flooring options.
 But, as Sherlock Holmes famously said, “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth,” so perhaps, after all, it is merely a matter of elimination.

-Unfortunately, elimination isn’t always so easy, at least not without a detailed and maybe a mathematical approach.
-To help you out, we are creating a series of side-by-side comparisons between bamboo floors and viable alternatives.
+Unfortunately, elimination isn’t always easy, not without a detailed and maybe a mathematical approach.
+We are creating a series of side-by-side comparisons between bamboo floors and viable alternatives to help you out.
 Here, we spell out all you need to know to choose between bamboo flooring and polished concrete so that you can eliminate one of them.
-We suggest you add up all the scores for the various categories, taking into account those that are most important to you, and eliminate the flooring option that ends up with the lowest score.
+We suggest you add up all the scores for the various categories, taking into account those most important to you and eliminating the flooring option that ends up with the lowest score.

 So, let’s get started.

 KEY DIFFERENCES BETWEEN BAMBOO FLOORING AND POLISHED CONCRETE – A GUIDE